How About Them Apples By D.I. Jolly

 “Because!
 He doesn’t like that tea, and it’s not nice to give Mr Teddy things he doesn’t like.
 He’s my only snuggle buddy and you must not be mean to him.”

 Rick looked at the two empty cups he was holding and his frown deepened, then nervously held out the other one.

 “How about this?”

-Instantly the little girls face brightened and her shoulders relaxed a little.
+Instantly the little girls face brightened and her shoulders relaxed.

 “That’s much better, that’s English apple tea and he really likes that one.”

 Then she leaned in closer to whisper conspiratorially.

-“I actually like the other one better, but Mr Teddy gets very grumpy when you give him the wrong tea.”
+“I actually like the other tea better, but Mr Teddy gets very grumpy when you give him the wrong tea.”

-A part of Rick’s mind started to take notes about who the little girl belonged to, he wondered where she’d learnt that sort of crisis coping mechanism and at what level he was going to get involved.
+A part of Rick’s mind started to take notes about who the little girl belonged to, and he wondered where she’d learnt that sort of crisis coping mechanism and at what level he was going to get involved.

 “Why is it apple?”